 When the Group cannot measure the outcome of a contract reliably, revenue is recognised only to the extent of contract costs that have been incurred and are recoverable.
 Contract costs are recognised in the period in which they are incurred.

-When it is probable that total contract costs will exceed total contract revenue, the expected loss is recognised immediately in profit or loss.
+In either situation, when it is probable that total contract costs will exceed total contract revenue, the expected loss is recognised immediately in profit or loss.

 AASB 101.117 (a) AASB 111.39 (c) AASB 101.122